-If a gatekeeper breaks the rules given out in the Act, it faces a fine of up to 10% of its total global turnover, according to the DMA.
+According to the DMA, if a gatekeeper breaks the rules given out in the Act, it faces a fine of up to 10% of its total global turnover.
 A fine of up to 20% of the company’s global turnover may be imposed if the crime is repeated.

 The European Commission can start a market inquiry and apply behavioral or structural remedies if a gatekeeper consistently fails to comply with the DMA (or violates the requirements at least three times in eight years).

-According to Cédric O, French Minister of State with responsibility for digital, the European Union has had to issue record fines for certain damaging business practices by extremely major digital firms during the last ten years.
+According to Cédric O, French Minister of State responsible for digital, the European Union has had to issue record fines for certain damaging business practices by major digital firms during the last ten years.

 The DMA will outright prohibit these methods, paving the way for new entrants and European enterprises to compete on a more level playing field.

 These regulations are critical for stimulating and unlocking digital markets, increasing consumer choice, improving value sharing in the digital economy, and fostering innovation.
-The European Union is the first to take such bold steps in this direction, and hopefully, others will follow suit shortly.
+The European Union is the first to take such bold steps in this direction; hopefully, others will follow suit shortly.